ehwest/mdn_qms/CM_Communication_Materials/CM_0002_DEV_OPS_Software_DEV_Process.md

 revision: "05"
 approval_date: "2020-08-24"
 effective_date: "2020-08-24"
-description: "Quality Manual"
+description: "CM 0002 DEVOPS Software Process"
 ---

 ## Purpose

-This document identifies the content of the Quality Manual of Medical Data Networks LLC.
+This document identifies the DEVOPS process followed by Medical Data Networks LLC.
+All associates and employees of Medical Data Networks LLC are expected to align their work proceses to support this generic process.

 ## References